Human radiation experiments: Experiments performed in the United States

+In 1927, five-year-old Vertus Hardiman and nine other children from Lyles Station, Indiana, were severely irradiated during a medical experiment conducted at the local county hospital.
+To get parental consent, the experiment was misrepresented as a new therapy for the scalp fungus known as ringworm.
+Many of the children suffered long-term effects, but Hardiman's were the most pronounced.
+The radiation disfigured his head and left a large, open wound on the side of his skull.
+The parents of the children met with a local lawyer and filed a lawsuit against the hospital, but the hospital was found not liable.

-On January 15, 1994, President Bill Clinton formed the Advisory Committee on Human Radiation Experiments (ACHRE), chaired by Ruth FadenACHRE homepage, archived of the Johns Hopkins Berman Institute of Bioethics.
+On January 15, 1994, President Bill Clinton formed the Advisory Committee on Human Radiation Experiments (ACHRE), chaired by Ruth Faden of the Johns Hopkins Berman Institute of Bioethics.
 One of the primary motivating factors behind his decision to create ACHRE was a step taken by his newly appointed Secretary of Energy, Hazel O'Leary, one of whose first actions on taking the helm of the United States Department of Energy was to announce a new openness policy for the department.
 The new policy led almost immediately to the release of over 1.6 million pages of classified records.

 These records made clear that since the 1940s, the Atomic Energy Commission had been sponsoring tests on the effects of radiation on the human body.
 American citizens who had checked into hospitals for a variety of ailments were secretly injected, without their knowledge, with varying amounts of plutonium and other radioactive materials.

-Ebb Cade was an unwilling participant in medical experiments that involved injection of 4.7 micrograms of plutonium on 10 April 1945 at Oak Ridge, Tennessee.Openness, DOE.
-(June 1998).
-Human Radiation Experiments: ACHRE Report.
-Chapter 5: The Manhattan district Experiments; the first injection.
-Washington, DC.
-Superintendent of Documents US Government Printing Office.
+Ebb Cade was an unwilling participant in medical experiments that involved injection of 4.7 micrograms of plutonium on 10 April 1945 at Oak Ridge, Tennessee.
 This experiment was under the supervision of Harold Hodge.
 Most patients thought it was "just another injection," but the secret studies left enough radioactive material in many of the patients' bodies to induce life-threatening conditions.

-Such experiments were not limited to hospital patients, but included other populations such as those set out above, e.g., orphans fed irradiated milk, children injected with radioactive materials, prisoners in Washington and Oregon state prisons.
+Such experiments were not limited to hospital patients, but included other populations such as those set out above, e.g., orphans fed irradiated milk, children injected with radioactive materials, and prisoners in Washington and Oregon state prisons.
 Much of the experimentation was carried out in order to assess how the human body metabolizes radioactive materials, information that could be used by the Departments of Energy and Defense in Cold War defense and attack planning.

 ACHRE's final report was also a factor in the Department of Energy establishing an Office of Human Radiation Experiments (OHRE) that assured publication of DOE's involvement, by way of its predecessor, the AEC, in Cold War radiation research and experimentation on human subjects.
 The final report issued by the ACHRE can be found at the Department of Energy's website.